Brandon82/AuthPage/README.md

 # AuthPage
-A python authentication/licensing system using Cryptolens and Dearpygui as UI
+A simple Python authentication/licensing system using Cryptolens and Dearpygui for the UI